 2. Use a Strengthening Topical Oil

-One of the most effective ways to restore brittle nails is by applying a high-quality topical oil.
-A good formula strengthens the nail plate, supports keratin structure, and protects against environmental stress.
+One of the most effective ways to restore brittle nails is by applying a high-quality topical oil that supports keratin structure and protects the nail plate.

-Kerassentials contains essential oils like tea tree and lavender that support healthy nails and help reduce brittleness, peeling, and surface damage.
+Kerassentials contains essential oils like tea tree and lavender that help reduce brittleness, peeling, and surface damage.

 3. Avoid Excessive Water Exposure

-Water makes nails expand and contract — weakening them over time.
+Water causes nails to expand and contract, weakening them over time.

 ✔ Wear gloves when washing dishes